tachyons-css/tachyons-webpack/README.md

 ## Development mode

 Running `npm run dev` will run the __webpack-dev-server__ on port 3000.
 You can then develop and webpack will watch for file changes and rebuild.
-Refreshing your browser will show the changes.
+BrowserSync will refresh the page.

 ## Build